Married at First Sight (Australian TV series): Season 4 (2017)

 In the first episode, two couples (Cheryl & Jonathan, Susan & Sean) met and wed in Sydney and Melbourne.
 In the second episode, another two couples (Scarlett & Michael, Nadia & Anthony) met and wed in Sydney.
 In the third episode, two more couples (Alene & Simon, Vanessa & Andy) met and wed in Sydney and Melbourne respectively.
 In the fourth episode, another two couples (Lauren & Andrew, Deborah & John) met and wed in Sydney.
-In the fifth episode, two of the women were twins and they were all married in the same ceremony in Perth, (Michelle & Jesse, Sharon & Nick).
+In the fifth episode, the final two couples, two of whom were twins, were all married in the same ceremony in Perth.
+(Michelle & Jesse, Sharon & Nick).
 In the ninth episode, two previous contestants were matched up (Andrew & Cheryl).

 Season 5 (2018)

 In the first episode, the first two couples (Tracey & Dean, Sarah & Telv) met and wed in Sydney and Melbourne.
 In the second episode, another two couples (Jo & Sean, Alycia & Mat) met and wed in Sydney and Melbourne.
 In the third episode, two more couples (Davina & Ryan, Charlene & Patrick) met and wed in Warrawong and Melbourne.
-In the fifth episode, two more couples (Ashley & Troy, Melissa & John (a returning groom from season 4)) met and wed in Gold Coast and Melbourne.
+In the fifth episode, two additional couples—Ashley and Troy, and Melissa and John (the latter a returning groom from season 4)—met and married in the Gold Coast and Melbourne.
 In the sixth episode, another two couples (Gabrielle & Nasser, Carly & Justin) met and wed in Sydney.
 In the seventh episode, the final couple (Blair & Sean) met and wed in Sydney.

 Season 6 (2019)

 In the first episode, two couples (Jules & Cameron, Cyrell & Nic) met and wed in Sydney.
 In the second episode, two more couples (Jessika & Mick, Melissa & Dino) met and wed in Byron Bay and Hawkesbury River, both in New South Wales.
 In the third episode, another two couples (Heidi & Mike, Ning & Mark) met and wed in Byron Bay and Melbourne.
 In the fifth episode, two more couples (Lauren & Matthew, Elizabeth & Sam) met and wed in Byron Bay and Hawkesbury River.
-In the sixth episode, the last two couples (Ines & Bronson, Martha & Michael) met and wed in Byron Bay and Melbourne.
-In the 18th episode, two new couples (Susie & Billy, Tamara & Dan) met and wed in Sydney.
+In the sixth episode, the two couples (Ines & Bronson, Martha & Michael) met and wed in Byron Bay and Melbourne.
+In the 18th episode, the final two new couples (Susie & Billy, Tamara & Dan) met and wed in Sydney.

 The experts had to decide on a controversial request by Dan and Jess who wanted to leave their respective "spouses" but remain in the experiment as a couple.
 The experts allowed the couple to leave their previous matches and stay in the experiment as a new couple.